Crete's Culinary Sanctuaries

 grilled meats, steamed beets, roasted red peppers, eggplant (grilled, fried or pureed),

-season.
-The rainy season slowly begins with dramatic thunderstorms, nourishing the parched
+harvest season.
+The rainy season slowly begins with dramatic thunderstorms, nourishing

-fall vegetable and bean stews, ember-baked potatoes, pomegranates, pears, almonds,
+potatoes, fall vegetable and bean stews, ember-baked potatoes, pomegranates, pears,